 Advocates for an end to violence against women and girls (VAWG).

-The Violence Against Women and Girls Working Group influences the UK Government and INGOs to put VAWG at the forefront of their policy and practie, with an approach to policy and programming that is nuanced and rights-based.
+The Violence Against Women and Girls Working Group (VAWG) brings together UK-based NGOs and civil society organisations working on international VAWG/GBV to influence the UK Government to put VAWG at the forefront of their policy and practice and the international agenda, with an approach to policy and programming that is intersectional, feminist and decolonial.

 The Violence Against Women and Girls Working Group:

-Advocates for the UK Government to make ending VAWG internationally a priority with a robust, coordinated and adequately resourced approach to tackling VAWG across Whitehall including the FCO, MOD, DFID and the Home Office.
+Advocates for the UK Government to make ending VAWG internationally a priority with a robust, coordinated and adequately resourced approach to tackling VAWG across Whitehall, including the Foreign, Commonwealth and Development Office (FCDO) and the Home Office.

 Co-chairs